-For everyone else, we have created free tool packs to deal with pandemic health anxiety and isolation.
+For everyone else, we have created free tool packs to deal with coronavirus anxiety, stress and isolation.
 They also can talk to Wysa at any point to talk through their worries or just vent a little.

 Clinically approved for Covid Mental Health

 There are over 10,000 mental health apps out there, so which ones which are safe, secure and helpful in these times?
 Here is what Joe Rafferty, CEO of Merseyside NHS Trust and chair of the Zero Suicide Alliance has to say: